Remashhp/Scientific-Methods-Error-Analysis/README.md

-# Scientific Methods: Numerical Analysis Portfolio 🚀
+# Scientific Methods: Numerical Analysis📊

 A streamlined implementation of numerical methods for error estimation and polynomial interpolation, developed at **Umm Al-Qura University (UQU)**.